Updated: Feb 22

 A celebration of life

 31st July, 2015 at 19:43, the year of your birth, I was blessed to be with you and share your final hours, minutes, and the moments as you took your last breath.
-I read you all the messages of love we'd received, massaged your hands, sat quietly and prayed.
+That day, I had read you all the messages of love we'd received, massaged your hands, sat quietly and prayed.

 I ate my Chinese delivery, on the terrace of your room #11, and it was when that tom yum soup and rice arrived, costing exactly £11, which is all I had in my wallet, that I knew your departure would happen that evening.